PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 Using `nullptr` makes code more readable than alternatives and avoids potential confusion when a function is overloaded to accept either a pointer or an integer.
 ````
 ***
-What happens if we use an unitialised pointer?
-Most compilers will prevent this, but run the following code in the Live Code Editor..

 ````{code-cell} c++
 :tags: [remove-output, skip-execution]
 #include <iostream>